Associate of Applied Science (A.A.S.) Degree

 - Anatomy & Physiology with Lab, English Composition, and College Math requirements must be completed before an application can be submitted; all prerequisites must be completed prior to beginning the program.

-- Satisfactory score on the preadmission entrance test.
+- Preadmission entrance test.

 - Must be able to meet essential requirements of the program.

 Admission is on a competitive basis.
-Riverside School of Health Careers reserves the right to select those applicants who are deemed best qualified for both the program of study and potential employment by Riverside Health System.
+Riverside College of Health Careers reserves the right to select those applicants who are deemed best qualified for both the program of study and potential employment by Riverside Health System.

 - Anatomy and Physiology with Lab - 4 credits **